Hiking the Kamehame Ridge Trail (Dead Man’s Catwalk) on Oʻahu

 I can’t talk about Kamehame Ridge or Dead Man’s Catwalk without including the Allison Stairs.

-Off on a little side trail are Allison’s Hidden Stairs, but perhaps I’ll keep the directions to this little local secret, secret.
+That being said, Allison’s Hidden Stairs are located on a short side trail, but perhaps I’ll keep the directions to this little local secret, a secret!

 Native Plants on Kamehame Ridge

-Since Kamehame Ridge is such a low-elevation dry trail, most of the plants that you’ll find along the hike are invasive.
+Since Kamehame Ridge is such a low-elevation dry trail, most of the plants that you’ll find along the hike are non-native/ invasive species.

 Read My Separate Post: Native Hawaiian Plant Guide